 The main targets of this audit were to be non-resident enterprises which obtained income from China by entering into secondment agreements with resident enterprises, seconding senior management or technical personnel to work in resident enterprises, and charging resident enterprises for the secondment.
 The tax audits focused on enterprises in the manufacturing and service industries, while every enterprise in the auto industry was also to be audited.

 The tax authorities would inspect the tax filing records and outbound payment records to ascertain whether the audited resident enterprises had entered into secondment arrangements and made outbound secondment-related payments and, if so, whether the arrangements have been registered, filed with the tax authorities and whether relevant taxes have been duly paid in accordance with Provisional Administrative Measures Governing Tax Collection on Contracted Projects and Provision of Services by Non-Resident Enterprises, Decree No. 19 issued by SAT on 20 January 2009 (Decree 19).

 The tax authorities could interview the resident enterprises and the secondees, requesting the provision of copies of secondment agreements, and information on the secondees (such as name, passport number, immigration records, position, job description etc.).

 In the cases where the audited enterprises are found to have failed to comply with the relevant tax payment obligations stipulated in Decree 19, the tax authority could collect the unpaid or underpaid taxes together with the corresponding late payment surcharges and penalties.
-In those cases where the accurate accounting records, vouchers on the costs and expenditures of the project are not available, the tax authorities may levy CIT based on deemed profit margin method.
+In those cases where accurate accounting records, and vouchers on the costs and expenditures of the project are not available, the tax authorities may levy CIT based on deemed profit margin method.

 Notice 19 – April 2013